The exceptional set of Goldbach problem and Linnik's constant: Preliminary results

-Let $\mathcal{L}=\bigcup_{i\geq 1}\mathcal{L}_i$.
-The classical zero free region for $L$-functions implies that there is at most one term in $\mathcal{L}$ in a certain range $\lambda\leq c$.
-If this term does exist and is very small, other terms in $\mathcal{L}$ are expected to take large values due to the Deuling-Heilbronn phenomenon.
-Explicit versions of this phenomenon and their generalizations have already been established in \cite{Heath-Brown} and \cite{Xylouris}.
-We end up this section with the following lemma.
+The classical zero free region for $L$-functions implies that $N(\Lambda)\leq 1$ holds for some $\Lambda>0$.
+Meanwhile, if $N(\Lambda)=1$ does hold for some very small value of $\Lambda$, then $N(\Lambda)\leq 1$ will be expected to hold for some considerably large value of $\Lambda$, due to the Deuring-Heilbronn phenomenon.
+Explicit versions of this phenomenon have already been established in \cite{Heath-Brown} and \cite{Xylouris}, and they are still applicable in our setting if $q\geq q(H,c_0)$, which we henceforth assume,